Natures Bounty-Foraging for Morels in Virginia

 As the spring sun starts to warm the soil of the Virginia Mountains, you can begin to find a trove of treasures in the woods and on the mountain sides.
 From ramps to wild asparagus and the morel, Mother Nature supplies a cornucopia of fresh forages after the long winter.
-Out of all of these, Morels my favorites.
+Out of all of these, foraging for morels is my favorites.

 Spring in general is my favorite time of year.
 Everything gets a fresh start.
 Trees get new leaves, flowers new blooms, and baby animals are all around.
 It is a busy time for nature and farmer alike.
 It is a wonderful time of year to step back and appreciate all that nature has to share with us to break winter’s long fast.
 We are blessed that our little hill provides us with a bountiful spring harvest of one of my favorite spring time treats the Morel Mushroom.